TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 under :file:`typo3/contrib/vendor/composer/`.
-For TYPO3 installations that are set up with composer, the TYPO3 bootstrap checks :file:`Packages/Libraries/autoload.php` first which can be shipped with any composer-based project and include many more PHP Composer packages than just TYPO3 extensions.
+For TYPO3 installations that are set up with composer, the TYPO3 bootstrap checks :file:`Packages/Libraries/autoload.php` first which can be shipped with any Composer-based project and include many more PHP Composer packages than just TYPO3 extensions.
 To ensure maximum backwards-compatibility, the option to load from :file:`Packages/Library/autoload.php` instead of the shipped "required-core-packages-only" needs to be activated via an environment variable called :php:`TYPO3_COMPOSER_AUTOLOAD` which needs to be set on server-side level.

-If the composer-based logic is not used in some legacy cases (for extensions etc), the usual TYPO3 class loader comes into play and does the same logic as before.
+If the Composer-based logic is not used in some legacy cases (for extensions etc), the usual TYPO3 class loader comes into play and does the same logic as before.